auth0/auth0.js/README.md

 ### Refresh token

+> This methods will be deprecated soon.
+Use `silentAuthentication` instead

 If you want to refresh your existing (not expired) token, you can just do the following:

 ```js